xieweiAlex/English_Learning/words/2022/words-June.md

 They are likely first drawn to the trash can from the variety of smells that **emanate** from it.

-> I've always been extremely driven—
+> I've always been extremely driven
 > I've always been in this constant cycle of wanting more.

 **Nigh** impossible.